MercuryTechnologies/ghciwatch/docs/introduction.md

-- [Custom globs](cli.md#--reload-glob) can be supplied to reload or restart the GHCi session when non-Haskell files (like templates or database schema definitions) change. hitch, so you don't need to manually restart it.
+- [Custom globs](cli.md#--reload-glob) can be supplied to reload or restart the GHCi session when non-Haskell files (like templates or database schema definitions) change.
 - Ghciwatch can [clear the screen between reloads](cli.md#--clear).
 - Compilation errors can be written to a file with [`--error-file`](cli.md#--error-file), for compatibility with [ghcid's][ghcid] `--outputfile` option.